• Skip to primary navigation

 Tried this Recipe?
 Tag me Today!Mention @BeyondTheChickenCoop or tag #beyondthechickencoop!

-This post and recipe was originally published in December 2015.
-The pictures, post and recipe have all been updated.
+This post and recipe were originally published in December 2015.
+The pictures, post, and recipe have all been updated.

 Reader Interactions